XingFramework/xing-book/creating_the_application.md

 ## Installing the Xing Framework rubygem

 We'll start by installing xing-framework.
 Make sure you're using a compatible version of Ruby (we prefer >= 2.2).
 If you're using a Ruby manager with gemsets (like RVM), you probably want to [create a gemset now](https://rvm.io/gemsets/basics) and switch to it.
+Xing will create a .ruby-gemset file with the same name as your application.
 If you're not using gemsets, don't worry about it.

 If you are using rbenv, you will need to run `rbenv rehash` AFTER installing xing-framework.

 ## Generating the application

     $ gem install xing-framework
-    Fetching: xing-framework-0.2.0.gem (100%)
+    Fetching: xing-framework-0.2.3.gem (100%)
     Welcome to the exciting new world of Xing web development!
-    Successfully installed xing-framework-0.2.0
+    Successfully installed xing-framework-0.2.3
     1 gem installed

 Let's create a new Xing project!
-Be aware that `xing new` will automatically generate directories and bundle a lot of gems.
+CAUTION: the `xing new` will automatically generate directories and bundle a lot of gems.
+If you're worried about a tool automatically installing gems on your system, you should read ahead or practice on an isolated system.

     $ xing new crowdfundr